uabrc/uabrc.github.io/docs/workflow_solutions/using_conda.md

     conda install -c conda-forge numpy=2.0.0rc2
 ```

-- Using Specific Channels: You can also get packages using specific Anaconda Channels listed below.
+- Using Specific channels: You can also get packages using specific Anaconda channels listed below.

-    - Anaconda Main Channel: The default channel provided by Anaconda, Inc. Visit [Anaconda](https://anaconda.org)
+    - Anaconda Main channel: The default channel provided by Anaconda, Inc. Visit [Anaconda](https://anaconda.org)

     - Conda-Forge: A community-driven channel with a wide variety of packages.Visit [Conda-Forge](https://conda-forge.org/)